WadhwaniAI/cough-against-covid/README.md

 ### Citing us

-If you use this code, kindly consider citing us:
+If you find this code useful, kindly consider citing our papers and starring our repository:

 * [Arxiv version](https://arxiv.org/abs/2009.08790)
 ```